Justice

 This training was aimed at contextualizing the principles of the Youth Criminal Justice Act and the amendments under the Act to amend the Criminal Code, the Youth Criminal Justice Act and other Acts and to make consequential amendments to other Acts (the former Bill C-75).

-As of April 2021, a total of $10.5 million in federal funding had been approved through the Youth Justice Fund to support multi-year pilot projects focusing on Indigenous youth or with a strong Indigenous component.
-An example of such projects is the Indigenous Youth-Centered Justice Project.
+As of April 2023, a total of $12.5 million in federal funding had been approved through the Youth Justice Fund to support multi-year pilot projects focusing on Indigenous youth or with a strong Indigenous component.
+An example of such projects are the Indigenous Youth-Centered Justice Project and the Community Youth Reintegration Program.

 The goal of this project is to improve outcomes for Indigenous youth who are involved in both the child welfare and youth criminal justice system.
 In partnership with Indigenous court workers in various parts of the country, the Indigenous Youth-Centered Justice Project will pilot innovative community-based projects over 5 years, in multiple jurisdictions.
 A total of nearly $2.5 million over 5 years is being provided in support to this project.